The Heartbeat Cycle

 Monitoring Heartbeats

-You can view an agent's heartbeat history from its detail page in the dashboard.
+You can view an agent's heartbeat history from its detail page in the Workspace.
 Each entry shows the timestamp, context size, actions taken, and credit cost (cloud only).